Adam-Torek/Renaissance-WAC/README.md

 ![alt text](one-tower.png)

-The tow-tower encoder consists of a text-encoder, an image-encoder and a cross-modal fusion encoder followed by an output layer.
+The two-tower encoder consists of a text-encoder, an image-encoder and a cross-modal fusion encoder followed by an output layer.
 The text-encoder and the image-encoder can be drawn from a number of models available on huggingface.
 The fusion encoder is always manually configured and trained from scratch.

 ![alt text](two-tower.png)